VTCSec/vtcsec.org/_meetings/2015-09-03-first-meeting.md

 ---
 what:  "CTF Preparation Meeting"
 ---
 We have reserved a room for the semester.
-Club meetings this Fall will be held in WLH 320 (Lavery Hall) on Thursdays at 6:30pm.
+Club meetings this Fall will be held in WLH 320 (Lavery Hall / upstairs of Turner Place) on Thursdays at 6:30pm.
 Many thanks to Carolyne Dudding with the Navy ROTC for her willingness to relinquish one of the rooms they had reserved for tutoring this semester.

 Our next meeting will be a capture-the-flag (CTF) preparation meeting.
 See the [CTF Field Guide][ctfguide] for more info as to what a CTF is and why you should be interested in participating.
 We'll have some challenges for you to play to get familiar with jeopardy-style CTF environments and to try to identify particular areas on which you may want to focus.
 Some areas of interest are cryptography, reverse engineering, network forensics and web exploitation.